Samy-uktha/Programming-Project/README.md

 contribution:

+-Writing code for sign up function

 -Writing the code for opening the subsection window and the item window.

 -Writing the code for the item frame inside the item window with quantity and price label and remove button.

 -Writing functions for adding and removing buttons from cart.

--Writing code for the bill window with a table with data for name, quantity and price of items.
+-Writing code for the bill window with a table for cart data.

 --------------------------------------------------------------------------------------------------------------------------------------------------